Córdoba, Granada or Seville?

 Timetables and fares for high-speed trains in Andalusia

 Not yet sure Córdoba is worth the stop?
-Read our honest guide to whether Córdoba is worth visiting — covering the highlights, the limitations, and who gets the most from the city.
+Read our honest guide to whether Córdoba is worth visiting: highlights, limitations and who gets the most from the city.